strauberly/reduc-basics/README.md

 # redux-basics

-Simple application for demonstration of redux basics in React.js.
+## Simple application for demonstration of redux basics in React.js.

+---

+--3 Oct 2022--

+- Began use of Redux toolkit with create slice.

 ---